Cross-correlations of the Cosmic Neutrino Background: HR-DEMNUni simulation analysis

-Observing the the left panels of Figure~\ref{fig:maps_0}, i.e. the distribution of $\delta_{\rm \Sigma_{CDM}}$ and $\delta_{\rm \Sigma_\nu}$, one can notice that neutrino clustering follows the CDM clustering, as neutrinos fall into the CDM potential wells.
-But, due to their hot thermal velocities, especially for low neutrino masses as $\Sigma m_\nu = 0.16$ eV, neutrino perturbations are much smaller than CDM ones and they cluster on much larger scales than CDM, ie only above their free streaming length, $\lambda_{\rm FS}$.
-Therefore the $\delta_{\rm \Sigma_\nu}$ distribution appears much more diffused and smoother (as also the minimum and maximum values in the colour bars show) than the $\delta_{\rm \Sigma_{CDM}}$ one, but in any case their correlation is observable from the maps.
-Instead, comparing the left and right bottom panels of Figure~\ref{fig:maps_0}, ie the distributions of $\delta_{\rm \Sigma_\nu}$ and of $\cos{\theta}_{\rm \nu}$, it looks like the two quantities are anticorrelated on large scales, ie that to more dense ``brighter'' regions in the neutrino overdensity there correspond ``darker'' regions where $\cos{\theta}_{\rm \nu}$ assumes smaller values.
-Since, regions with a lower mean $\cos{\theta}_{\rm \nu}$ correspond to larger angles of deflection, and since, as noticed above, $\delta_{\rm \Sigma_\nu}$ is correlated to $\delta_{\rm \Sigma_{CDM}}$, this means that, in regions where the CDM overdensity is higher, the gravitational force will make neutrinos to deflect more.
-Finally, concerning the top left panel of Figure~\ref{fig:maps_0}, it is difficult to identify any structure in the distribution of the neutrino velocity modulus, probably because the contribution of coherent neutrino velocities is very small and hidden by their thermal velocity which is dominant especially of the low neutrino masses considered.
-In Figure~\ref{fig:power_spectra} we show the corresponding auto-correlations (the diagonal panels) as well as the cross-correlations (the off-diagonal panels).
-All these angular correlation in the spherical harmonic domain have been obtained applying to the maps the routine \texttt{anafast} of the \texttt{HEALpix} package~\cite{Gorski}.
-Because we have a single cosmological realisation and in order to reduce the noise, we have smoothed the power spectra with the Savgol routine in python\footnote{{\tt https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.savgol\_filter.html}}.
+Observing the left panels of \autoref{fig:maps_0}, i.e. the distribution of $\delta_{\rm \Sigma_{CDM}}$ and $\delta_{\rm \Sigma_\nu}$, one can notice that the clustering of neutrinos follows the clustering of CDM, as neutrinos fall into the CDM potential wells.
+But, due to their hot thermal velocities, especially for low neutrino masses such as $\Sigma m_\nu = 0.16$ eV, neutrino perturbations have lower amplitude than CDM ones, and, compared to CDM perturbations, in the neutrino case the small scale clustering is erased, since neutrinos cluster only above their free streaming length, $\lambda_{\rm FS}$.
+Therefore, the $\delta_{\rm \Sigma_\nu}$ distribution appears much more diffused and smoother (as also the minimum and maximum values in the color bars show) than the $\delta_{\rm \Sigma_{CDM}}$ distribution, but in any case their correlation is observable from the maps.
+Instead, comparing the left and right bottom panels of \autoref{fig:maps_0}, i.e. the distributions of $\delta_{\rm \Sigma_\nu}$ and of $\cos{\theta}_{\rm \nu}$, it looks like the two quantities are anticorrelated on large scales, to more dense ``brighter'' regions in the neutrino overdensity, there correspond ``darker'' regions where $\cos{\theta}_{\rm \nu}$ assumes smaller values.
+Since regions with a lower mean $\cos{\theta}_{\rm \nu}$ correspond to larger angles of deflection, and since, as noted above, $\delta_{\rm \Sigma_\nu}$ is correlated to $\delta_{\rm \Sigma_{CDM}}$, this means that, in regions where the CDM overdensity is higher, the gravitational force will cause neutrinos to deflect more.
+Finally, in the top right panel of \autoref{fig:maps_0}, it is difficult to identify any structure in the distribution of the neutrino velocity modulus, because the contribution of coherent neutrino velocities is very small and hidden by their thermal velocity, which is dominant especially in the low neutrino masses considered.